A mouthwatering Morrocan lamb tagine, with apricots and pomegranate seeds!

 This is a recipe of a beautiful lamb tagine, it’s a hearty meal cooked with a full of flavour tagine sauce, apricots, topped with fresh coriander, pomegranate seeds, and served with white rice or couscous.

-Simply Beef & Lamb is a devision of the Agriculture and Horticulture development board, they support the Red Tractor Mark and Quality Standard mark for beef and lamb, they try to help consumers make better choices when buying beef and lamb meat.
+Simply Beef & Lamb is a division of the Agriculture and Horticulture development board, they support the Red Tractor Mark and Quality Standard mark for beef and lamb, they try to help consumers make better choices when buying beef and lamb meat.
 Their website contains a lot of useful information on how to carefully select your cuts of meat to get the very best value and taste, there are also many different interesting recipes, and the website can even help you find your nearest quality standard butcher.

 Simply Beef & Lamb designed the #LivePeasant campaign to encourage every day, at home cooks to embrace a more simple, rustic approach to cook, inspired by the current “Peasant food” trend, and think about the traditional one-pot recipes that were passed on to us from our ancestors.

 I love one-pot recipes, and we cook stews and casseroles at home pretty often.
-They’re great especially for people who lead busy life styles, and still would like to eat home cooked healthy and affordable meals.
+They’re great especially for people who lead busy lifestyles, and still would like to eat home cooked healthy and affordable meals.

 So ladies and gentlemen, get your pots out to start cooking at home, and think about incorporating more beef and lamb in your diet!
 Beef and lamb can play an important part in a healthy balanced diet.
 The meat contains a wide variety of essential nutrients such as protein, key minerals, iron, zinc, and B vitamins including vitamin B12 which is not naturally found in green plants and conventional vegetables.